mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

 ### Do This: console.log  Before the Loop Starts

-- **Run** the program a few times and notice that sometimes it just console.log s "Done." and nothing else, even though a number was generated.
+- **Run the program** a few times and notice that sometimes it just console.log "Done." and nothing else, even though a number was generated.
 The first value of `num` never gets displayed.
-- **Add** a console.log statement before the loop to console.log  the first number.
+- **Add a console.log statement** before the loop to console.log the first number.
 - **HINT:** Look at the two times `num` is assigned a value.
 Which one isn't being displayed?

 ### Starter Code: console.log  Before the Loop Starts